opensoft/DoctrineAdditionsBundle/Resources/doc/yaml-mapping.md

 ## <a id="relationship-type"></a>Change Type Of Your Entities Relationship

-If you have two mapped superclasses with unidirectional relationship and you want to make entities with bidirectional relationship based on specified mapped superclasses you need to use `associationOverrides` tag.
+If you have two mapped superclasses with a unidirectional relationship and you want to create entities with a bidirectional relationship based on those superclasses, you need to use the `associationPropertyOverrides` tag.

 ```php